Meeting Filippo Riniolo - An exclusive interview

 - Fillipo Riniolo in an exclusive interview with Artscapy, 8th of October 2021

 However, Riniolo’s work is not just about power, it is also about creating a bridge between past and present.
 ‘SELEZIONI’, for instance, is a performative artwork that correlates a historically charged event, the simple gesture with which the general of the Nazi army decided the fate of deported Jewish prisoners, into a contemporary setting of our present interactions with technology and social media.
-In this very unsettling way, Riniolo lets the viewer connect, in a present and familiar way, with the horror of extermination of the past.
+In this very unsettling way, Riniolo lets the viewer connect, in a present and familiar way, with the horror of the extermination of the past.
 Riniolo builds a bridge to make this past memory emotionally accessible also to whoever was not part of it.

 The ‘Raid of the Ghetto of Rome’ happened on the 16th of October 1943, roughly a month after the Nazis occupied Rome on the 8th of September.
 On this tragic day, 1,022 Roman Jews were deported to the German laghers.
 In ‘SELEZIONI’, Riniolo has imposed himself in the role of the Nazi military commander and holder of power, to call out the names of each of the 1,022 prisoners of the raid.
 Repeating the same hand gesture as the commander, simply moving a document in a left or right sweeping motion, Riniolo reenacts the process of determining who lived and died.
 This piece will allow the public to regain awareness of the banality with which this tragic and extremist act of ‘selecting’ who dies and who lives happened, and superimposing it into a contemporary context of our present everyday interactions with technology and social media.
-‘SELEZIONI’ also strips down this idea of power by exposing us, the viewer, as active ‘destroyers’ of human connection in contemporary culture.
+‘SELEZIONI’ also strips down this idea of power by exposing us, the viewers, as active ‘destroyers’ of human connection in contemporary culture.

 “Everyday we choose who will stay and who will live on these applications and I don't think people understand that this is a very dangerous practice.
 This selection is not normal because we are missing so many layers of what defines that person.
 We are killing human connection.”